lyrebird-voice-changer/lyrebird-deb/README.md

 The code in this repo is only updated on every release, to find development builds of Lyrebird see the [original repo](https://github.com/lyrebird/lyrebird-voice-changer).

+## Archived

+As of December 2023, Lyrebird has ceased development and is now archived.
+Thank you to our users and contributors.

+As an alternative, we recommend looking at [Easy Effects](https://github.com/wwmm/easyeffects).

 ## Files

   * `lyrebird/usr/bin/lyrebird` - Bootstrap script that launches `share/lyrebird/app.py`, does not need to be modified across versions.